apache/incubator-devlake-website/docs/Metrics/CQIssueCount.md

 ORDER BY created_date
 ```

-3. To get the issue count of 'Hotspots', please add the condition `type = HOTSPOTS`
+3. To get the issue count of 'HOTSPOTS', please add the condition `type = HOTSPOTS`

 ```
 SELECT